-Apples-Britians new tool against terrorism
+Apples - Britians new tool against terrorism

 July 2007 For Immediate release: Center inspires UK anti-terrorist drive

-(ACPA-ATLANTA) The people of Britain have long being famous for their terrible diet of fried Mars bars, black pudding and warm beer.
-But until today the only side effect has been a propensity for loutishness and high blood pressure.
-However the food policy division of the Atlanta Center for Policy Analysis has uncovered a highly potent new side effect -increased terrorism.
-"Health problems have come with the declining diet" stated Center Director Ron Pecorry "and with the health problems came overseas doctors, many of whom we now know are terrorists".
+However the food policy division of the Center for Policy Analysis has uncovered a highly potent new side effect - increased terrorism.
+"Health problems have come with the declining diet," stated Center Director Ronald Pecorry, "and with the health problems came overseas doctors, many of whom we now know are terrorists".

-to the new report with a major campaign to encourage people to eat more apples.
-"Center
+Tools against Terrorists !
+Recently installed British Prime Minister Gordon Brown stated that his administration intends to respond to the new report with a major campaign to encourage people to eat more apples.

 With indications that the next terrorist threat will come from Basra based Opticians, the PM also announced a new partnership with the Center to look at the possibility of including carrots in the campaign.